sudoharun/dotfiles/README.md

 ## Other stuff I use
-To create custom themes, I use pywal and themix.
-You can install them with the command below (Arch Linux only using yay):
+To create custom themes, I use pywal.
+You can install it with the command below (Arch Linux only using yay):
 ```
-yay -S python-pywal themix-full-git
+yay -S python-pywal
 ```